james-bowman/nlp/README.md

 <img src="https://github.com/james-bowman/nlp/raw/master/Gophers.008.crop.png" alt="nlp" align="left" />

-An implementation of selected machine learning algorithms for basic natural language processing in golang.
+Implementations of selected machine learning algorithms for natural language processing in golang.
 The primary focus for the package is the statistical semantics of plain-text documents supporting semantic analysis and retrieval of semantically similar documents.

 Built upon the [Gonum library](http://http://www.gonum.org/) for linear algebra and scientific computing with some inspiration taken from Python's [scikit-learn](http://scikit-learn.org/stable/) and [Gensim](https://radimrehurek.com/gensim/).

-Check out [the companion blog post](http://www.jamesbowman.me/post/semantic-analysis-of-webpages-with-machine-learning-in-go/) or [the go documentation page](https://godoc.org/github.com/james-bowman/nlp) for full usage and examples.
+Check out [the companion blog post](http://www.jamesbowman.me/post/semantic-analysis-of-webpages-with-machine-learning-in-go/) or [the Go documentation page](https://godoc.org/github.com/james-bowman/nlp) for full usage and examples.

 <br clear="all"/>